pghvlaans/sbotools/ChangeLog/index.md

   * *sboclean*: Properly remove empty directories from distfiles
   * *sboinstall*: Honor automatic reverse dependency rebuilds with **\--reinstall**
   * *sboinstall*, *sboupgrade*: Automatically reuse saved build options with **\--nointeractive** unless passing **\--norecall**
+  * *Readme.pm*: Default "yes" when saved build options are offered

 * 3.4.2 - 2025-02-07
   * *Build.pm*: When distcleaning, do not delete files that are needed later in the queue